China urges U.S. to remove sanctions on Chinese firms

-HONG KONG (Reuters) - China strongly urges the U.S. to remove sanctions on Chinese firms and will take any necessary measures to firmly protect its own interests, China’s commerce ministry said in a statement late on Tuesday.
+HONG KONG, Oct 8 (Reuters) - China strongly urges the U.S. to remove sanctions on Chinese firms and will take any necessary measures to firmly protect its own interests, China’s commerce ministry said in a statement late on Tuesday.

 The U.S. government on Monday expanded its trade blacklist to include some of China’s top artificial intelligence startups, saying it was in reaction to Beijing’s treatment of Muslim minorities.
 The move ratcheted up tensions ahead of high-level trade talks in Washington this week.